DanielLenz/powerspectrum_master/README.md

 If you want to run the notebooks yourself, you will also need the Jupyter server.

 ### Examples ###
-Check out the [`ipython notebooks`](http://nbviewer.jupyter.org/github/DanielLenz/powspecpy/blob/master/index.ipynb) in the repository for some examples of how to work with `powerspectrum_master`.
+Check out the [`ipython notebooks`](http://nbviewer.jupyter.org/github/DanielLenz/powspecpy/blob/master/notebooks/index.ipynb) in the repository for some examples of how to work with `powspecpy`.
 Note that you only view them on the nbviewer service, and will have to clone the repository to run them on your machine.

 ### Who do I talk to? ###